 To get away from it all, he goes on long bicycle rides, and is reminded of why it all matters by staying in close touch with his two adult daughters and three grandchildren.

 Anne, also a Bay Area native, attended UC Davis where she received a B.A. in Sociology, emphasis in Law in Society, and a B.S. in Human Development in 2007.
 Anne then attended Golden Gate University Law School where she won Cali Excellence Awards in Wills and Trusts and in Writing and Research, and was admitted into the Honors Lawyering Program.
 During her first year of law school, Anne interned for the San Francisco District Attorney's Office Elder Abuse Unit and Juvenile Division.
 Anne then joined Charlie's office during her second year of law school as a law clerk.
 After she graduated and passed the bar in 2011, Anne continued to work with Charlie as an attorney.
 As with Charlie, Anne focuses on estate planning, trust and probate administration, and conservatorships.
-She serves as court-appointed attorney for conservatees and proposed conservatees in the San Francisco Probate Court, and provides pro bono legal services through the San Francisco Bar Association's Justice and Diversity Center.
+She serves as court-appointed attorney for conservatees and proposed conservatees in the San Francisco Probate Court.

 When not in the office, Anne volunteers at her church and enjoys singing and traveling; in fact, she worked briefly as a show band singer on a cruise ship.

 Sally has over 30 years of bookkeeping experience.
 After receiving her degree in Economics from Cal State East Bay (formerly Cal State Hayward), Sally began working with Charlie and his father.
 In addition to providing accounting and notarial services to Charlie, Sally handles the bookkeeping for other solo practitioners, small businesses, and real estate managers, and also assists clients in drafting personal and corporate income tax returns.